tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 };
 ```

 `append_right` first checks if there are any unused locations in the underlying array.
-If not, it makes a new array that is twice the sizeof the old one, copying the elements from the old array into it.
+If not, it makes a new array that is twice the size of the old one, copying the elements from the old array into it.
 This re-sizing and copying is expensive: it significant extra time and memory.
-In practice, however, it doesn't occur too often, and it turns out to be a reasonably efficient strategy for most situations.
+In practice, however, because we double the underlying array each time, it doesn't occur too often,.
+It turns out to be a reasonably efficient strategy for many programming applications.

 ## Summing and Sorting
 Finally, summing the numbers in an array is a common operation, so lets make that easy by adding a method that returns the sum of the numbers in an `double_list`.
 We want it to work like this: